rlivings39/learning-ai/python-lessons/README.md

 * Children are checked before parents
 * Parents are checked in the order listed

+The second rule means that a child class's declaration of base classes impacts MRO!

 The algorithm is the C3 linearization algorithm

+A call to `super()` delegates to the next class on the MRO, **not** necessarily the immediate parent.

 Mixins are a common usage of multiple inheritance in Python